Nevoss/form-wrapper-js/README.md

 </template>
 ```

-There is no necessary need to bind all those events to the input, try them all out to know which of them you need and which not.
+There is not necessarily need to bind all those events to the input, try them out to know which of them you need and which not.

-some options will not work if there is no event binding e.g:
+some options will not work if there is no event binding e.g.
 - `form.$options.validation.onFieldBlurred` - must have `fieldBlurred` event
 - `form.$options.validation.onFieldChange` - must have `fieldChanged` event (on input/change DOM events)
 - `form.$onFocus` - will not work if `fieldFocus` event will not bond to the input DOM element.
 - etc..,

-if you are not sure which of them you need just bind all of them, (nothing bad will happened.)
+if you are not sure which of them you need, just bind all of them. (nothing bad will happened)

-as you build you own form system you will see that some pattern repeat them self, be creative as you can and encapsulate those pattern inside components.
+as you build your own form system you will see that some pattern repeat them self, be creative as you can and encapsulate those pattern inside components.

 ### Interceptors